 I believe that all children, given the right environment, effort and attitude, have the ability to learn and enjoy success in their lives.
 I also believe that we should value a child's artistic and sporting achievements as much as we might celebrate their successes in English and Maths.
 Over the last few years, Sherborne has become the most over-subscribed primary school in the North Cotwolds and I truly feel that our school is a very special - perhaps even unique - place for children to learn, flourish and grow.

-Deputy Headteacher - Owls Teacher - Mrs. Ellis
+Deputy Headteacher - Owls Teacher - Mrs. Flora Ellis

-I started teaching in 2009, after bringing up my two daughters and working as a volunteer in their school.
-Before teaching I ran a "fair trade" shop and worked as a freelance printmaker.
+I started teaching in 2009, after bringing up my two children and working as a volunteer in their school.
+I saw how important education was and how much they valued learning.
+Before teaching I ran a fair trade shop and worked as a freelance printmaker as well as other various jobs including a fascinating placement at The Natural History Museum.
 At home, I like to play the guitar, go for walks and collect curious books.

-I am tremendously enthusiastic about the entire curriculum, enjoying running around a wintery playing field as much as science experimenting or poetry.
-My class might wonder how I get so interested in rocks and numbers, but a fascination in the world is what keeps me enthusiastic and is what I aim to pass on to my class.
+I am tremendously enthusiastic about the entire curriculum, enjoying running around a wintery playing field as much as experimenting in science or writing poetry.
+My class might wonder how I get so interested in rocks and numbers, but a fascination in the world is what keeps me enthusiastic and this fascination and the desire to learn more, is what I aim to pass on to my class.

 "The important thing is not so much that every child should be taught, as that every child should be given the wish to learn"

-Fox and Owls Class Teaching Assistant and Midday Supervisor - Miss Denmead
+Learning Intervention and Midday Supervisor - Miss India Denmead

 From an early age, I always wanted to work with children.
 After completing my A-Levels, I studied for an honours degree in Early Childhood Studies and graduated at Oxford Brookes University.
 Whilst studying, I undertook a three-year placement at a primary school in Gloucestershire and, after graduating, worked at a primary school in Oxfordshire.
 I am passionate in helping children with their learning so they can reach their full potential.
 In my spare time, I particularly enjoy foreign travel, photography, musical theatre, baking and long country walks.